AntujuanetteAnalytics/AnalyticProjects/README.md

 --Classic paves way slightly ahead of the opposing categories, making up roughly 26% of sales while large dominates as the most demanding, contributing to 46% of sales per size.<br />
 --Classic Deluxe pizza sets the bar with 2432 sales while the contrasting Brie Carre is hardly relevant with 490 sells

-After analyzing, a few data driven suggestions I would make is to open the Pizza Shop later as the data shows nine pizzas sold between 9 AM and 11 AM for the entire calendar.
+After analyzing, a few data-driven suggestions I would make is to open the Pizza Shop later as the data shows nine pizzas sold between 9 AM and 11 AM for the entire calendar.
 I would also consider selling the Brie Carre seasonally or removing it altogether.<br />

 CREDIT:<br />
 https://www.youtube.com/watch?v=qmpsNMcumts&t=6961s